bklaing2/realms-of-resurgence/Resources/Fighter.md

 ## Antimantic Attack

 Drain a bit of Mantic energy from a creature on a successful hit.
 This will weaken the creature (adds some extra damage).
-The magic is stored as a Mantic charge, and can be used later.
+The magic is stored as a [[#Mantic Charges|Mantic Charge]], and can be used later.
-You may use the stored furopoint to increase movement or as a reaction to get an attack of opportunity to move with them or keep them there.
+You may use the stored Mantic Charge to increase movement or as a reaction to get an attack of opportunity to move with them or keep them there.

-## Mantic Attack #needs/name #todo
+## Mantic Attack #needs/tuning

 Use a Mantic Charge to empower an attack.
 Adds XdY to the attack, and increases the range by 5 feet.
 You may choose to knock the enemy back.